chandlergregg/sql_optimization_proj/README.md

+# Springboard SQL optimization project
+## Overview
+This project contains all the sql files needed to replicate the SQL optimization project, part of the Springboard Data Engineering curriculum.
+The SQL optimization project is an exercise in using various techniques (mostly indexes and breaking up queries into smaller bits) to reduce the runtime and cost of SQL queries.

+In order to run locally, connect to a MySQL database and run the `populate_data.sql` file.
+The individual numbered question files contain scratchwork used to come up with the appropriate optimizations that are implemented in the `all_questions.sql` file.
+You can follow along with the optimizations in the `all_questions.sql` file by running the commands in order.

+For more information on Springboard, visit [springboard.com](https://www.springboard.com).

 ### Q1
 Optimizations:
 - To avoid table scan, add primary key to student table on id.
 This results in a much faster single-value index lookup.